Elliot-ML-2025/Imperial-ML-AI-Course-Capstone-Project/README.md

 | Function 8 | 8D | 9.598 |9.988  |

 **Note:**
-  * Functions 3 and 6 are capped at 0
+  * Functions 3 and 6 are capped above at 0
   * Function 4 achieved sign flip in submission 8 - all previous data was negative
 ## Repository structure